InstaDex-Coin/InstaDEX/README.md

-This is to confirm that I, Pesh on discord have access to the github repo.

 InstaDEX repository

 InstaDEX is an open source project building a blockchain based P2P atomic swap exchange using BIP65 capable chains